Hey there Adventurer, you made it!

 - Grab the ferrule and clear rinse water and firmly wiggle all of the hairs back and forth near the ferrule.
 A little soap or brush cleaner can help work this out as well.

-10. Never use good brushes (these Cheetah Series brushes) to apply masking fluid!
+10. Never use good brushes (our Cheetah Series brushes) to apply masking fluid!
 Period!

 - Masking fluid dries very fast and very sticky.
 Use a synthetic.
 Welcome to watercolor!
 You’ll need another brush.